kubernetes/website/docs/reference/deprecation-policy.md

 API version at least as stable is released.**

-GA API versions can replace GA API versions as well as beta and alpha API version.
+GA API versions can replace GA API versions as well as beta and alpha API versions.
 Beta API versions *may not* replace GA API versions.

-**Rule #4: Other than the most recent API version in each track, older API versions must be supported after their announced deprecation for a duration of no less than:**
+**Rule #4: Other than the most recent API versions in each track, older API versions must be supported after their announced deprecation for a duration of no less than:**